csc-courses/csc427-212/README.md

 I recommend that you create a directory csc427 on your computer.
 This will be where you work on your programs.

-To get a copy of the problem set, get a fresh zip of the repo (the green button, option Download zip) and unpack it somewhere on your platform.
+To get a copy of the problem set, get a fresh zip of the repo (the green Code button, option Download zip) and unpack it somewhere on your platform.

 Then copy the file or files into you csc427 directory.